stonepros/stone/doc/rbd/rbd-exclusive-locks.rst

  RBD Exclusive Locks
 ====================

-.. index:: Ceph Block Device; RBD exclusive locks; exclusive-lock
+.. index:: Stone Block Device; RBD exclusive locks; exclusive-lock

 Exclusive locks are a mechanism designed to prevent multiple processes from accessing the same Rados Block Device (RBD) in an uncoordinated